sraghupatruni/automated-prioritization/README.md

 steps to execute:
 1. consider any github project and download it to your local machine
-2. include the following plugin:
+2. include the following plugin

 	<plugin>
         <groupId>org.apache.maven.plugins</groupId>
         <artifactId>maven-surefire-plugin</artifactId>